capralifecycle/git-visualized-activity/README.md

 The project name is used to group multiple repos.

-The script `generate-repositories-list.sh` can be used to generate it:
+The script `generate-repositories-list.sh` can be used to generate it, and will cause the currently checked out branch to be used for gathering history in the next step:

 ```bash
 ./generate-repositories-list.sh /home/henrste/projects/capraconsulting >/tmp/repositories.csv